GongShengyue/MSFS-MapNG/README.md

 3.Download [MSFS MAP NG server](https://github.com/GongShengyue/MSFS-MapNG/releases/download/v1.0.2/MSFS.MAP.NG.Server.zip) ,unzip MSFS.MAP.NG.Server.zip(*do not seperate MSFS MAP NG Server.exe and Simconnect.dll*)

-5.Start MSFS MAP NG server and get your ip address(*When running for the first time, the computer firewall may ask to allow access to the network, you must agree*)
+5.Start MSFS MAP NG server and get your ip address.

 6.Open the MSFS MAP NG appication on your phone and enter your ip address(*make sure your phone and computer connect to same network*!)

+If the connection fails, there may be a problem with the firewall, you should add port number **7788** to the **inbound rules of the firewall** or just close the firewall.

 7.Click CONNECT button and enjoy your fly!